jordanonuma/zBlockchain_Foundations_by_ConsenSys_Academy/README.md

 The STAKE:DAI sub-feed’s procedure will be as follows:

 1) Prime the sub-feed by purchasing STAKE tokens and sending to the Auction 1 contract.
-2) Auction 1 will sell a certain amount, _x_, STAKE tokens for DAI over a pre-defined time period.
+2) Auction 1 will sell a certain amount, _x_, STAKE tokens for DAI over a pre-defined time period, _t_.
 (The highest price of the auction, $\gamma$ DAI for every 1 STAKE, is noted).
-3) Auction 2 will then take a certain amount, _y_, DAI from Auction 1 and sell over the same pre-defined time period.
+3) Auction 2 will then take a certain amount, _y_, DAI from Auction 1 and sell over the same pre-defined time period, _t_.
 (The highest price of the auction, $\lambda$ STAKE for every 1 DAI, is noted).
 4) Since $\gamma$ produces the maximum price of STAKE and 1/($\lambda$) produces the minimum price of STAKE, the sub-feed's price for STAKE is taken as the average of the two:

 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; _Price.SubFeed_ = 0.5 * ($\gamma$ + 1/($\lambda$))